jasb3110/COVIDPERU/README.md

-# COVIDPERU
+# To clean and explore data set
-To show how to effect on COVID-19 in Peru
+To show how to improve quality of data set